SecurityCompass/moodle-docker/README.md

     # Moodle repo
     git clone git@agra.sdelements.com:deployment/moodle-docker.git

-    # Postgres entrypoint has to be executable
+    # Postgres entrypoint has to be executable.
+Git holds the executable bit but sometimes the file is not created with correct permissions.
     chmod +x moodle-docker/docker-postgres/9.6/alpine/docker-entrypoint.sh
     ```